 Mary-Ellen Taplin, MD, joined the Institute in 2003.
 She serves as director of clinical research for the Lank Center for Genitourinary Oncology at Dana-Farber /Brigham and Women’s Cancer Center.
 She is also

-is also associate professor of Medicine at Harvard Medical School.
-She is an investigator on many projects, including the Prostate Cancer Clinical Trial Consortium, Dana-Farber SPORE grant, Stand Up 2 Cancer, and several Prostate Cancer Foundation
+associate professor of Medicine at Harvard Medical School.
+She is an investigator on many projects, including the Prostate Cancer Clinical Trial Consortium, Dana-Farber SPORE grant, Stand Up 2 Cancer, and several Prostate Cancer Foundation Challenge

-Challenge Grants.
-Dr. Taplin has been dedicated to clinical and translational investigations that focus on novel approaches to treating localized high risk prostate cancer and secondary hormone therapy for metastatic castration-resistant prostate
+Grants.
+Dr. Taplin has been dedicated to clinical and translational investigations that focus on novel approaches to treating localized high risk prostate cancer and secondary hormone therapy for metastatic castration-resistant prostate cancer.
+She

 molecular and physiologic alterations in the androgen receptor pathway in the context of prostate cancer resistance.
 Dr. Taplin is dedicated to patient care and clinical investigation in genitourinary oncology.